ldaniels528/trifecta/README.md

     [0000:075] 2c.31.30.2e.39.35.2c.31.30.2e.39.39.2c.31.30.2e.39.33.2c.34.36.36.30.35.2c | ,10.95,10.99,10.93,46605, |
     [0000:100] 4e.2f.41.2c.22.4e.2f.41.22                                                 | N/A,"N/A"                 |

-The previous command resulted in the creation of a message cursor (notice our prompt changed).
+The previous command resulted in the creation of a message cursor (notice below our prompt changed).
 Let's view the cursor:

     kafka:com.shocktrade.quotes.csv/0:0> kcursor